JuliaData/Tables.jl/docs/src/scan.md

 - `limit`/`offset` count qualifying rows, after the filter.
 A source that cannot consume the filter must leave the row bounds in the residual as well.
-- Projection may be stripped (`select=Tables.All()`, the projection identity) only when no residual filter references a column the projection dropped or renamed — the residual filter still uses source column names.
+- Column selection may be removed from the residual (`select=Tables.All()`) only when no residual filter references a column that the source dropped or renamed, or whose type or comparison behavior the source changed.
+A residual filter must still observe the original source names and values.

 Only remove work that the source performed exactly.

 A statistics check that only prunes impossible partitions does not consume the filter.

-`Tables.OpNode(name, args)` is the extension point for source-specific, plain-data operations.
-A source can recognize and consume a named operation before it calls `Tables.resolve`.
-Resolution and the generic executor reject an unconsumed `OpNode`.
+`Tables.OpNode(name, args)` represents a source-specific filter operation using plain data.
+For example, a geospatial source can define a named bounding-box operation and translate it to its native query.
+The source must consume that node before it calls `Tables.resolve`.
+Resolution and the generic executor reject an unconsumed `OpNode` because they do not know its meaning.

 Zero-column results retain their row count.
 Sources should preserve the same property when they return a fully pushed result.